chastitywhiterose/chastetris/src/SDL_Renderer/readme.txt

 Chaste Tris 2
-Also known as Chaste Tris: SDL_Rendere
+Also known as Chaste Tris: SDL_Renderer

 This project is a modernized version of the SDL port of Chaste Tris.
 The original version which was written with SDL is a perfect Tetris game, and is itself ported from my first version written with Raylib.
 However, it was made using only software rendering by use of the SDL_Surface structure.
 This is a perfectly good way to do a simple Tetris style game.
 However I wanted to challenge myself by learning to use the modern textures and renderer that SDL2 provides.